getBoolean/shu_epub/README.md

 A Dart EPUB parser built from the ground up, and designed to support a variety of use cases and custom implementations such as on-device caching and serving content from a server.
 This package is current WIP and is NOT yet usuable.

-Note: *This project is currently on hold as I am currently busy with IRL stuff.*
+Note: *This project is currently on hold while I decide on the front-facing API.
+See the [protoype code here](PROTOTYPE.md)*

 ## Motivation